From 18th century purpose-built concert halls to former churches and sporting stadiums, Edinburgh is home to an array of top notch live music venues.

 Previous artists who have taken to this breathtaking stage include Tom Jones, Paul Weller, Deacon Blue, Westlife, Olly Murs, Kylie Minogue and The Proclaimers.

-Although more used to patriotic Scottish rugby fans belting out Flower of Scotland, BT Murrayfield Stadium has also played host to some of the world’s top artists and bands, including the Spice Girls, One Direction and Robbie Williams.
+Although more used to patriotic Scottish rugby fans belting out Flower of Scotland, Scottish Gas Murrayfield Stadium has also played host to some of the world’s top artists and bands, including Robbie Williams, The Eagles, Beyonce, Harry Styles and Taylor Swift.

 Home of Scottish Rugby, this 60,000+ seater venue has also hosted American football and football matches.